Last updated: 2026-04-20

 Should You Buy the 2023 GMC Yukon?

-Its complaint rate (40 per 10k sold) is above the SUV segment average of 12.7.
+Its complaint rate of 40 per 10,000 vehicles sold runs above the SUV segment average of 12.1.
 The most common reports involve engine (159).

-A pre-purchase inspection is recommended for used examples, with particular attention to engine (159).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to engine (159).
+An extended warranty is worth pricing out.

 Compared to the 2024 GMC Yukon, which scored 7 points higher.
 See also the 2022 GMC Yukon for an earlier comparison.